-London fashion: Ruffles at Rocha, rich colors at Conran
+Christopher Bailey’s Burberry farewell tops London shows

+LONDON (AP) — Christopher Bailey’s final show as Burberry creative director dominated London Fashion Week on Saturday.
+Bailey is leaving the popular brand later this year after a 17-year stint that helped it regain its prominence as a global fashion power.

-LONDON (AP) — Newcomer Simone Rocha and veteran Jasper Conran are among the designers showcasing their latest autumn and winter styles at London Fashion Week, as British luxury fashion powerhouse Burberry prepared to round out a busy Day 2 with its show later Saturday.
+Newcomer Simone Rocha and veteran Jasper Conran were among the designers showcasing their latest styles as fashion week kicked into high gear.
+Some highlights from the style extravaganza:

 PRETTIFIED TAILORING AT SIMONE ROCHA